flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 the will to live.
 Because the Jove are apparently terrible at small-scale genetic manipulation and limited testing, the Disease has since spread to the entire race.
-The Disease devastated the Second Empire, which collapsed soon after the Disease's appearance (though it's not clear if the Disease was the only cause of the collapse).
+The Disease devastated the Second Empire, which collapsed soon after the Disease's appearance, though it's not clear if the Disease was the only cause of the collapse.
 The onset of the Disease led to what the Jove call only the Shrouded Days, where they suffered their own mini-Dark Ages.
 They don't like to talk about it much.
 Or talk at all.